 Image Source: Getty / Michael Stewart

-Ashley Judd was one of the first famous women to come out and share her story about Weinstein.
-Back in 2015, she originally told her story to Variety but left out the name of the man who tried to pressure her into sex acts, but in the New York Times exposé that came out last week, her story included the mogul's name and what he allegedly did nearly two decades ago.
+Judd was one of the first famous women to come out and share her story about Weinstein.
+Back in 2015, she originally told her story to Variety but left out the name of the man who tried to pressure her into sex acts, but in the New York Times exposé that came out on Oct.
+5, 2017, her story included the mogul's name and what he allegedly did over two decades ago.

 "I said no, a lot of ways, a lot of times, and he always came back at me with some new ask," Judd recalled of the initial massage invitation, followed by a shower proposition, all of which she turned down.
 "It was all this bargaining, this coercive bargaining."

 To escape the room, Judd said, she told Weinstein that if he wanted to touch her, she would have to win an Oscar for one of his films, and then she left.
-She said that at the time, she did tell her mother, Naomi Judd, about the experience, and that led to her telling Variety about the encounter a few years ago.
+She said that at the time, she did tell her late mother, Naomi Judd, about the experience, which led her to tell Variety about the encounter.

 2. Rose McGowan